Sir William Henry Bragg Building

 We will keep reassessing the situation and once it is safe to do so we will begin to offer building tours.

-Over the next few weeks we plan to start building user awareness tours focusing on targeted areas.
-This is facilitated by Jerry Lee and BAM as part of our soft landing process.
+Some building user awareness tours focussing on targeted areas have been taking place.
+These were facilitated by Jerry Lee and BAM as part of our soft landing process.

 When can I see what my teaching space / office space will look like?